teamneusta/converter-bundle/docs/cached-converter.md

         key_factory: YourNamespace\UserKeyFactory
 ```

-This will use the  `DefaultCacheManagement`, which is offering a simple array-based cache of converted objects
+This will use the  `InMemoryCache`, which is offering a simple array-based cache of converted objects
 using the `key_factory` to determine the cache key.
 This allows you to implement very domain-specific identifications
 of your object conversions.

-> Note: You can also use a custom implementation of the `CacheManagement` interface by using the `service`
+> Note: You can also use a custom implementation of the `Cache` interface by using the `service`
 > instead of the `key_factory` keyword.

 ## Why?!